Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Convergence Analysis

-When applying error accumulation on quantization methods, the variance bound of quantized gradients exceed that in QSGD \cite{ECQSGD}.
-Wu et al. \cite{ECQSGD} presented a convergence analysis of this situation.
-One limitation of their analysis is the restriction of unbiased gradient compression.
+When implementing error accumulation in quantization methods, the variance bound of quantized gradients exceed that of QSGD~\citep{ECQSGD}.
+Wu et al.~\citep{ECQSGD} provided a convergence analysis in this scenario, but their analysis is limited by the requirement of unbiased gradient compression.

-For sparsification methods, Alistarh et al. \cite{ConvSparGrad} theoretically proved that the Top-$k$ algorithm can attain a good convergence even with biased estimation and non-convex objectives.
-This analysis suffers from a deceleration proportional to $k$.

-Extending convergence analysis of Top-$k$ methods to more a general range, random-$k$ or $k$-sparsification methods, Stich et al. \cite{SparSGDwithMemory} proved that this scheme preserves the same order of convergence rate as the vanilla SGD, i.e. $O\left( \frac{G^2}{\mu T}\right)$.

-Shi et al. \cite{ijcai2019473} analyzed the gTop-k sparsification method \cite{GTopk} theoretically.
+In the case of sparsification methods, Alistarh et al. ~\citep{ConvSparGrad} theoretically proved that the Top-$k$ algorithm can achieve good convergence even with biased estimation and non-convex objectives.
+This analysis is subject to deceleration proportional to $k$.
+Extending the convergence analysis of Top-$k$ methods to a more general range of sparsification methods, such as random-$k$ or $k$-sparsification methods, Stich et al.~\citep{SparSGDwithMemory} proved that this scheme preserves the same order of convergence rate as vanilla SGD, i.e. $O\left( \frac{G^2}{\mu T}\right)$.
+Shi et al.~\citep{ijcai2019473} analyzed the gTop-k sparsification method~\citep{GTopk} theoretically.
 They proved that gTop-k S-SGD provides convergence guarantees for non-convex problems and has the same theoretical convergence rate as the mini-batch SGD.